ECP-WarpX/WarpX/Docs/source/theory/cold_fluid_model.rst

    The implemented MUSCL scheme has a simplifed slope averaging, see the extended writeup for details.

-   More details of the computations are given in an extended writeup (contact: grj@princeton.edu).
+   More details on the precise implementation will be made available online soon.

 .. raw:: html